Position

 • Perform routine inspections and preventive maintenance on refrigeration equipment.

-• Diagnose and troubleshoot mechanical and electrical issues in refrigeration systems.
+• Diagnose and troubleshoot refrigeration system issues.

 • Ensure compliance with safety regulations and industry standards.